-We’re just a few days away from March, and homeowners throughout the area are looking forward to moving into the warmer time of the year.
+Homeowners throughout the area are looking forward to moving into the warmer time of the year.
 We’ve had some fairly warm days already, but the upcoming forecast is looking rather dreary and chilly.
 Regardless, now is the time of the year when you should really start thinking about your air conditioning system.
-In our previous post, we talked about when you might want to consider replacing your air conditioner.
+In a previous post, we talked about when you might want to consider replacing your air conditioner.
 This time around, we’re going to talk about a common issue that homeowners may be baffled by: an AC leaking water!

 Where Is the Water Coming From?